-- 6.7 Policy IN2 1(d) of the Mansfield Local Plan seeks to encourage opportunities to improve resilience to the impacts of climate change. - Protection and development of Green Infrastructure is an effective strategy for both mitigation of and adaptation to the impacts of climate change. - GI makes places more resilient and adaptive to climate change and helps to meet zero carbon and air quality targets.
-Green Infrastructure can contribute to mitigating the causes of, and providing resilience to the impacts of climate change in the following ways: - carbon capture and sequestration in new vegetation (urban trees and woodlands) - providing meaningful alternatives to the use of private cars through provision of routes for walking and cycling and other sustainable modes of transport - urban cooling through provision of vegetation - water attenuation (including sustainable drainage systems) - preserving areas capable of accommodating flood water - improving the natural qualities of river corridors to prevent bank erosion - There is a substantial amount of evidence that demonstrates the impacts of climate change are affecting Mansfield District.
+- 6.8 Policy IN2 1(d) of the Mansfield Local Plan seeks to encourage opportunities to improve resilience to the impacts of climate change. - 6.8.1 Protection and development of Green Infrastructure is an effective strategy for both mitigation of and adaptation to the impacts of climate change. - 6.8.2 GI makes places more resilient and adaptive to climate change and helps to meet zero carbon and air quality targets.
+Green Infrastructure can contribute to mitigating the causes of, and providing resilience to the impacts of climate change in the following ways: - carbon capture and sequestration in new vegetation (urban trees and woodlands) - providing meaningful alternatives to the use of private cars through provision of routes for walking and cycling and other sustainable modes of transport - urban cooling through provision of vegetation - water attenuation (including sustainable drainage systems) - preserving areas capable of accommodating flood water - improving the natural qualities of river corridors to prevent bank erosion and controlling invasive non-native species that can impact on bank erosion

+6.8.3 There is a substantial amount of evidence that demonstrates the impacts of climate change are affecting Mansfield District.
 This includes evidence of the extent of flooding provided through Environment Agency flood maps and Strategic Flood Risk Assessment.